NicholasYamamoto/pivot-bio-take-home-assignment/README.md

     * Configures the S3 bucket to use Server-Side Encryption (SSE) by default in order to harden security

 * [`configure-sns.tf`](https://github.com/NicholasYamamoto/pivot-bio-take-home-assignment/tree/master/configure-sns.tf)
-    * Creates an AWS Key Management Service (KMS) key used to encrypt/decrypt any published SNS messages
     * Creates an Amazon EventBridge Rule and Target to capture any `Object Created` events in any created S3 buckets
     * Creates an SNS Topic to log events defined by the EventBridge Event Rule
     * Creates an SNS Subscription to the SNS Topic to allow a specified email address to "subscribe" and be alerted of any events captured under the SNS Topic